Teknologji · BBC

 The solar-powered iLamps will have a built-in Nvidia chip but there are questions over their security and scalability.
 13 hours ago Share Save Add as preferred on Google There have been many attempts to put data centres in unusual places over the years - Microsoft put a data centre under the sea, Elon Musk has suggested putting them in space.

-That could be a poll which you could put out onto social media".
-The energy use of AI systems is, some estimates suggest, already approaching the same level as the entire UK and there are similar concerns about their water consumption.
-But some experts suggest the solar-powered streetlights are best suited to supplementing large data centres, not replacing them: there will still be a need for their concentrated computing power and efficiencies of scale.
-John Booth, Managing Director of consultancy Carbon3IT Ltd and a member of BCS the Chartered Institute for IT told the BBC that in his view the iLamps could have value as "a relatively low-cost solution that can be used for small AI applications in conjunction with other larger sites".
 Bitterlin, however, thinks AI streetlighting couldn't replace the biggest data centres used to train leading large language models.
-Particularly because the distance, and therefore the speed of communication, between the posts would be too slow.
 But apps and software using AI need thousands of systems closer to users.
-This could be provided acting as "access points, just like mobile phone masts" to more powerful data centres running big AI models, he adds.
+This could be provided by the lampposts acting as "access points, just like mobile phone masts" to more powerful data centres running big AI models, he adds.
 Under CPG's plan income from renting out the processing power of the iLamps to AI companies will go to investors in a green bond that will fund the installation and maintenance of the streetlights.
-Katsina, the Nigerian state taking the devices, will earn revenue from fines for speeding and traffic violations spotted cameras.
+Katsina, the Nigerian state taking the devices, will earn revenue from fines for speeding and traffic violations spotted by the lamppost cameras.

 After three years CPG will start taking a 20% cut of this, the company says.
-Fitzpatrick sees Africa as a key location to prove the technology and to grow the business: "Africa is our prime target because there's plenty of sunshine which is great, they've got more relaxed rules and regulations, they want us to put the street lights on the street."
-The iLamps will be built in Morocco, Taiwan and Latvia, but an assembly factory is also being built in Katsina.
 Welcoming the deal, Dr Hafiz Ibrahim Ahmad, Special Adviser on Power and Energy, Katsina State, said it was now "home to the only distributed AI data centre of its kind anywhere on the African continent".
 He suggested the iLamps could mean "safer streets, real-time crime and terrorism prevention, free public internet and a revenue stream that flows back into the state."
 Sign up for our Tech Decoded newsletter to follow the world's top tech stories and trends.
-Outside the UK?
-Sign up here .
-Solar power Nigeria Artificial intelligence Surveillance
+Solar power Nigeria Artificial intelligence Surveillance The solar-powered iLamps will have a built-in Nvidia chip but there are questions over their security and scalability.
+UK firm pioneers data centres using lampposts